nclement/java-class/outline-7.md

 ## Math methods

-There are many built-in methods in the ``Math`` class that return values:
+There are many built-in methods in the ``Math`` class that take parameters and return values:

     Math.abs(-4.0);  // absolute value
     Math.pow(3, 4);  // computes x to the y power